Sitkus/image_search/README.md

-# Simple Image Search App
+# Simple Images Search App

 This project was part of a given task.